-In some cases, the drugs have hydrophilic (water-loving), “polar” groups bonded to them, such as the phosphate or succinate groups.
-This makes the molecule more water-soluble, so that the injection can include drug at a higher concentration.
+In some cases, these alternate forms of the drug have hydrophilic (water-loving), “polar” groups bonded to them, such as the phosphate or succinate groups.
+This makes the molecule more water-soluble, so the injection can include drug at a higher concentration.
 In other cases, the drug is modified to add lipophilic groups, such as the acetonide bonded to triamcinolone, which can make it more effective by allowing it to pass though biological membranes more easily.

-However, in each of these cases, the drug given is a different substance to the “base molecule” and has different molecular properties, as shown in Figure 1.
-The different molecules have completely different pharmacokinetic properties in the ear, meaning the two forms of the drug will distribute in the ear in a different way.
+However, in each of these cases, the drug given is a completely different substance to the “base molecule” and has different molecular properties, as shown in Figure 1.
+The different forms of the same substance molecules have completely different pharmacokinetic properties in the ear.
+The two forms of the drug will distribute in the ear in a different way and their effects on the ear will be completely different.
+The two forms of the drug are not "equivalent".
+They are completely different drugs, even though they may have the same name.

 Figure 1: "Egg Plot" showing the physical properties (WLOGP and TPSA) for different steroids applied to the ear.
 These properties govern how easily drugs ass through biological membranes and profoundly affect how the substances enter and distribute in the ear.
 Dexamethasone-phosphate is a different molecule and has completely different properties to dexamethasone.
 Calling dexamethasone-phosphate "dexamethasone" is grossly inaccurate.

 The problem is that the use of “loose terminology” has carried over to scientific publications.
-When papers state that dexamethasone was given, only in a few cases cases is this really correct where dexamethasone was actually given.
-Far more commonly dexamethasone-phosphate was given.
-This is glaring apparent from the method detail when the applied concentration (e.g. 4 mg/mL, 10 mg/mL or 24 mg/mL) is well above the solubility limit for dexamethasone (89 ug/mL).
+When a paper states that "dexamethasone" was given, this is only correct in very few cases.
+Far more commonly dexamethasone-phosphate was in fact given.
+This is glaringly apparent from the method detail when the applied concentration (e.g. 4 mg/mL, 10 mg/mL or 24 mg/mL) is well above the solubility limit for dexamethasone (89 ug/mL).
 Only dexamethasone-phosphate is soluble at these concentrations.
+The reader shouldn't have to be uncertain about which drug was given.
+It is irresponsible to use the incorrect name.
 The same is true for other steroids.
 When a paper says triamcinolone was given, in most cases it wasn't.
-Rather, triamcinolone-acetonide was actually given.
-When other studies come along and deliver the base form of triamcinolone to the ear, there will be total confusion because readers cannot distinguish what was actually given in each study.
-Currently, the literature on steroid delivery to the inner ear is an absolute mess, because authors have not defined their drug forms accurately.
+Rather, triamcinolone-acetonide was actually given which has completely different effects compared to triamcinolone.
+When other groups try to replicate the study and deliver the base form of triamcinolone to the ear (because that was what was stated) they will get completely different results.
+This will result in total confusion because readers cannot distinguish what was actually given in each study.
+At the moment, the literature on steroid delivery to the inner ear is an absolute mess, because authors have not defined their drug forms accurately.
+You are left guessing what drug was actually used.

-With the more commonly used intravenous delivery of these drugs, the exact form has much less significance as most are metabolized to the base form by the liver.
+All of these drugs are in formulations intended for intravenous use.
+When given intravenously, the exact form the drug has much less significance as they are metabolized to the base form by the liver.
 But in the ear, it's a totally different story.
 The specific form affects the rate of elimination from the middle ear, the rate of entry into perilymph through the round window membrane, and the rate of drug loss from perilymph to blood.
-Each of these properties can profoundly affect the amount and distribution of drug in the ear.
-In the ear it matters which form of drug is actually given.
+Each of these properties profoundly affect the amount and distribution of drug in the ear, causing different effects In the ear it is critical to know which form of drug is actually given.

 Conclusion:

-Both to patients and in scientific literature - we need to state the precise form of drug being delivered to the ear.
+Both to patients and in scientific literature - we need to state the exact form of drug being delivered to the ear.

 Dexamethasone-phosphate is NOT Dexamethasone